sunilabrahamindia/sunilabraham/publications/indias-dreams-of-web-censorship.md

 <div class="highlighted-text" id="fulltext">

-<p>If you are offended by this post, please contact Kapil Sibal, India’s telecoms and IT minister, and he will make sure it is promptly taken down.</p>
+<p>If you are offended by this post, please contact Kapil Sibal, India's telecoms and IT minister, and he will make sure it is promptly taken down.</p>

 <p>Actually, if Sibal has his way and you are offended by this post, the armies of people to be employed by internet companies operating in India to monitor their sites for potentially offensive material – whether it originates in India or abroad – will ensure that it is removed before it can even be published.
 And good luck to all of them with that.</p>